HCL denies report of founder seeking buyer for $10 billion stake

 Nadar is yet to hire bankers to advise him on a sale, the report said, citing two people briefed on the matter.

-Shares of HCL Technologies (HCLT.NS), valued at $16.6 billion, rose as much as 2.4 in afternoon trade on the National Stock Exchange.
+Shares of HCL Technologies, valued at $16.6 billion, rose as much as 2.4 in afternoon trade on the National Stock Exchange.

 (Reporting by Aradhana Aravindan and Abhishek Vishnoi; Editing by Gopakumar Warrier)